Death at a Funeral (2010 film)

 Death at a Funeral is a 2010 American black comedy film directed by Neil LaBute and written by Dean Craig.
 It is a remake of the 2007 film of the same name, also written by Craig.
 The film features an ensemble cast including Chris Rock, Martin Lawrence, Danny Glover, Regina Hall, Peter Dinklage, James Marsden, Tracy Morgan, Loretta Devine, Zoë Saldaña, Columbus Short, Luke Wilson, Keith David, Ron Glass and Kevin Hart; Dinklage is the only actor to appear in both films.
-The film was released in the United States on April 16, 2010 and received polarized reviews from critics.
+The film premiered in Hollywood on April 12, 2010, and was released in the United States by Sony Pictures Releasing on April 16, 2010, and received polarized reviews from critics while grossing $49.1 million against a $21 million budget.

 Plot

-A funeral service is being held for a man named Edward.
-His older son Aaron and Aaron's wife Michelle live at his parents' home, but have been trying to buy their own and have children.
-Aaron's younger brother Ryan is a successful author, while Aaron (a tax accountant) has not yet completed his own novel, and resents that Ryan would rather spend money on a first class airline ticket than help pay for the funeral expenses.
+A funeral service is being held for a man named Edward Barnes.
+His older son Aaron and Aaron's wife Michelle live at his parents' home but have been trying to buy their own and have children.
+Aaron's younger brother Ryan is a successful author, while Aaron (a tax accountant) has not yet completed his own novel, and resents that Ryan would rather spend money on a first-class airline ticket than help pay for the funeral expenses.
+There was a delay as the wrong body was delivered but they managed to acquire the casket carrying Edward.

 Aaron and Ryan's cousin Elaine and her fiancé Oscar are on their way to pick up Elaine's brother Jeff before heading to the funeral.
 To ease Oscar's nerves, she gives him a pill from a bottle labeled as Valium.
 Jeff later reveals to Elaine that it is a powerful hallucinogenic drug he has concocted for a friend.
-Chaos ensues when Oscar hallucinates that the coffin is moving.
-He knocks it over, and the body falls out of the coffin.
+As the eulogy continues, the bizarre escalated; Oscar hallucinates of seeing the coffin that is moving, tips it over, and the body burst out into the floor.
+Panicked, he locks himself into the bathroom.

-Aaron is approached by an unknown guest named Frank, who reveals himself to be the secret lover of his late father.
-Frank shows Aaron photos as proof and threatens to reveal them to Aaron and Ryan's mother Cynthia unless he is paid $30,000.
+Aaron is approached by an unknown guest named Frank Lovett, who reveals himself to be the secret lover of his late father.
+Frank shows Aaron photos as proof, during which he believes to feel cheated as Edward promised he be taken care of, and threatens to reveal them to Aaron and Ryan's mother Cynthia unless he is paid $30,000.
 While in shock, Aaron relays the situation to Ryan, who suggests Aaron to pay the money because Ryan claims that he is in debt.
 When Aaron and Ryan meet with Frank to pay him, Frank starts to deride Aaron's ability as a writer and Aaron refuses to pay.
-Frank turns violent, but Aaron and Ryan subdue him, tying him up to prevent him from leaving.
+Frank becomes angry; he attacks them, but Aaron and Ryan subdue him, tying him up to prevent him from leaving.
 Family friend Norman enters the room, giving Frank several doses of what he also believes is Valium to try to calm him down.
 Jeff also enters the room, telling them that it is the same hallucinogen Oscar took earlier.